ietf-wg-masque/wg-materials/ietf113/minutes.md

 Erik Nygren: Multi-tenant services might like POST better?

-Dave S: I don't have a 3 sided coin.
+David S: I don't have a 3 sided coin.
 Speaking for me, we are probably never going to support the HTTP/1.1. version.
 I don't care much for the answer but lets pick one.

-Dave S. objections to POST?
+David S: objections to POST?

 ekr: Yes.
 We have a thing for this: CONNECT.
 Why overload GET or POST?

-Dave S: if something sits in the middle they might handle things differently; might not control their own backend where they run 1.1.
+David S: if something sits in the middle they might handle things differently; might not control their own backend where they run 1.1.

 MT:  I think what I'm hearing is that people are saying CONNECT plus Upgrade, we don't know what will happen and it might explode
 Anything other than CONNECT is OK.